History of Peoria, Illinois

-The history of Peoria, Illinois, began when lands that eventually would become Peoria were first settled in 1680, when French explorers René-Robert Cavelier, Sieur de La Salle, and Henri de Tonti constructed Fort Crevecoeur.
-This fort later burned to the ground, and in 1813 Fort Clark was built.
-When the County of Peoria was organized in 1825, Fort Clark was officially named Peoria.
+The history of Peoria, Illinois began when French explorers constructed Fort Crevecoeur in 1680.
+The County of Peoria was organized in 1825, the town in 1835, and Peoria was incorporated as a city in 1845.
+During the Industrial Revolution, coal mining, steamboat, and railroad businesses flourished in Peoria.
+Until Prohibition took effect in 1920, Peoria was known as the “Whiskey Capital of the World” and produced more rye whiskey than anywhere else in the world at the time.
+The "whiskey barons" contributed to the infrastructure of Peoria, building mansions, parks, churches, schools, and other historic buildings.
+Manufacturing has been a key industry in Peoria for over 150 years, including bicycles, automobiles, Caterpillar machines, washing machines, and barbed wire.
+During World War II, Peoria's USDA lab made strides in the commercial production of penicillin.
+Today Peoria is a mid-sized city supported by industries such manufacturing and healthcare, as well as small businesses and a growing arts and culture scene.

 Early history

 What has become Peoria and environs bears many remnants of Native Americans.
 Artifacts and Native American burial mounds show that people lived in the area as far back as 10,000 BC.
+Burial mounds have been found along the Illinois River near Peoria from Mossville to Kingston Mines.
+Artifacts show evidence of Woodland period, Hopewellian, and Mississippian cultures.

+Several important Native American settlements were located close to Peoria Lake, like the main villages of the Kickapoo and Potawatomi tribes.
+Other tribes may have used it as a game preserve during the winter while living in the Kaskaskia village, as the area was known for its "fat beasts".
+The Peoria tribe remained near the lake after the Kaskaskia departed before 1700.

 17th century

 The French were the first Europeans to explore the area that would become Peoria in 1673.
 Father Jacques Marquette and Louis Joliet explored the region, finding the Illini Indians who were part of the Algonquian people.
 Those tribes that were part of the Illinois Confederacy at that time were the Peoria, Kaskaskia, Michigamea, Cahokia, and Tamaroa.

 In 1680, two French explorers, René-Robert Cavelier, Sieur de La Salle and Henri de Tonti, constructed the first fort on the east bank of the Illinois River, and named it Fort Crèvecœur.
 Eleven years later, in 1691, another fort was built by de Tonti and his cousin, François Daupin de la Forêt.
 It is believed the fort was near present-day Mary and Adams Streets.
 Called Fort St. Louis du Pimiteoui, it is also known as Fort Pimiteoui.
 The fort, and the town established around it, was the first European settlement in Illinois.